Jay-Z: Other ventures

 Jay-Z also co-owns the 40/40 Club, an upscale sports bar that started in New York City, and has since expanded to Atlantic City and Chicago.
 In 2008, the 40/40 Club in Las Vegas was closed down and bought back by the hotel after attendance steadily declined.
 In 2005, Jay-Z became an investor in Carol's Daughter, a line of beauty products, including products for hair, skin, and hands.

 In 2010, he announced plans to expand his 40/40 Club sports bar chain into as many as 20 airports, joining his Roc Nation business partners, husband and wife Juan and Desiree Perez, in a deal with Delaware North.

 On November 16, 2010, Jay-Z published a memoir entitled Decoded.
 The memoir was co-signed by Dream Hampton.

 Parlux fragrances sued Jay-Z for $18 million for the failure of his cologne, Gold.
 They claim the cologne's failure is due to Jay-Z not doing social media posts and interviews about the cologne.
 Parlux claims they projected selling $15 million the first year, and $35 million the second, and subsequent years after the launch.
 The fragrance sold $14 million the first year and $6.1 million the second.
 Parlux lost money on the venture and have had constant returns of unsold inventory.

 Jay-Z collaborated with Cohiba to launch his own cigars.

 In August 2020, Jay-Z's Roc Nation partnered with Brooklyn's Long Island University to establish the Roc Nation School of Music, Sports & Entertainment.

 In November 2020, it was announced that Jay-Z would be join TPCO Holding Corp., a newly formed cannabis products company, in the role of "Chief Visionary Officer".

-Personal life
+On December 5, 2022, Jay-Z and the Roc Nation announced their partnership with Caesars Entertainment to build and operate a casino hotel in Times Square.
+The proposal was voted down by a community advisory committee in September 2025.